 Black eyed beans or cow peas are called alasandalu or bobbarlu in telugu, alasandi in kannada and Lobia or chawli in hindi.

-Bobbarlu have high nutritional values are are used to make alasanda vada or lobia vada in karnatatka and Andhra.
+Bobbarlu have high nutritional values so they are used to make alasanda vada or lobia vada in karnatatka and Andhra.
 These vada are quite popular and sold in the streets stalls.
 I also make a alasandalu biryani and it makes a great winter food even for the lunch box.

 alasandalu or lobia are also used to make lobia curry or lobia masala, at home we call it as alasandalu koora.